DTC vs. Traditional Retail: Which is right for me?

 4. Customer relationships

-D2C businesses have the advantage when it comes to building relationships with customers because they sell directly to them.
+DTC businesses have the advantage when it comes to building relationships with customers because they sell directly to them.
 They're able to control the entire customer experience and build a direct rapport with their consumers.
-D2C businesses can also gather customer data more easily so they can better understand their needs and wants.
+DTC businesses can also gather customer data more easily so they can better understand their needs and wants.

 Retail businesses typically have weaker relationships with customers because they sell through a third party.
 They don't have as much control over the customer experience, and it's harder for them to gather customer data.